 - D. Loading area requirements.
 All off-street vehicle loading areas for passengers or goods must: - 1.
 Include sufficient area for turning and maneuvering of vehicles on site. - 2.
-Be designed such that vehicle stacking does not impact any public right-of-way, vehicle travel lane, or emergency or fire access lanes. - E. Bicycle parking requirements: Bicycle parking shall be provided in conjunction with all new mixeduse, dwelling, multi, commercial, and municipal developments in Kingston Terrace District.
-This section does not apply to single-family, residential dwellings. - 1.
+Be designed such that vehicle stacking does not impact any public right-of-way, vehicle travel lane, or emergency or fire access lanes. - E. Bicycle parking requirements: Bicycle parking shall be provided in conjunction with all new mixeduse, multi-family, commercial, and municipal developments in Kingston Terrace District.
+This section does not apply to single-family, multi-family or group living residential dwellings. - 1.
 Number of bicycle parking spaces.
 Table 16.114-15 lists applicable standards.